ndenStanford/ml-mesh/README.md

 A top-level doc on can be found [here](./libs/README.md)

 All internal libraries can be found [here](./libs).
-See individual library for a detailed documentation.
+See individual library for  detailed documentation.

 ### Core images